Orla De Diez

 I think of people as assorted collections of Lego-like bricks of talent, skill and experience, and of cities and economies as colossal buckets of Legos—of which infinite combinations can be snapped together to solve problems.
 To the extent that we share a core set of tools and methods, we can communicate more fluidly with one another, across sectors, industries and world views, and become better Lego players in teams that emerge and dissolve in response to changing needs and shifting goals.
 Effective decision-making depends on how often ideas flow from person to person and how they snap together, ultimately by way of how we gesture, talk and listen.
 This is the focus of my teaching and research.

-In the early stages of the smart energy movement, with Spanish Ministry of Industry and European Regional Development Fund support, I developed a scaffold for siloed stakeholders to tackle whole urban systems in a fraction of the time it would usually take for their ideas and tacit knowledge to flow into complex, citizen-centred concepts and kickstart the transition away from fossil energy.
+In the early stages of the smart energy movement, with Spanish Ministry of Industry and European Regional Development Fund support, I developed a scaffold for siloed stakeholders to tackle whole urban energy systems in a fraction of the time it would usually take for their ideas and tacit knowledge to flow into complex, citizen-centred concepts and kickstart the transition away from fossil energy.
 And in Madrid’s sparsely populated Sierra Norte, I customised learning for partnerships and regional networks of rural tourism providers to shift from low trust and disengaged to competitive orchestration of seamless niche traveller experiences (commissioned by the Regional Government of Madrid).

 As Research Associate at TIDES University Institute in Las Palmas de Gran Canaria, I explore and design for the behaviours and social interactions, physical and virtual, that encourage the flow of relevant ideas into the making of prosperous ‘ecologically safe and socially just’ tourism systems.